giantswarm/giantnetes-terraform/docs/migrate-to-multi-master-guide-aws.md

 * On one of masters restart `k8s-addons` to esnure latest version is applied.

 ## Recover tenant cluster peering
-If there are any cluster created with `aws-operator`, then the CloudFOrmation stack that is configuring VPC peergin needs to be deleted  in order to reconfigure proper connection between VPC.
+If there are any cluster created with `aws-operator`, then the CloudFormation stack that is configuring VPC peering needs to be deleted in order to reconfigure proper connection between VPCs.

-The CLoudFormation stack should look like this: `cluster-{cluster_id}-host-main`.
+The CloudFormation stack name look like this: `cluster-{cluster_id}-host-main`.
 After deletion, `aws-operator` will recreate it with proper values.